From the Desk of Clearissa Coward’s Command Center – A Cozy Lifestyle

 1. Start the Night Before:

 Incorporate a new go-to phrase – “organize tonight for tomorrow” into your life.
 Once you get into the swing of things, each chore should only take a few minutes.
 If your children are athletes or participating in any after-school activities, preparing for tomorrow today will become a life changer.
 Assign the calendar review on a weekly basis, to each person in the household that is old enough to handle the chore.
 Set aside a specific time to develop your weekly schedule over the weekend, that will be your responsibility.
 Once you have planned all after school events, chores for the children and/or your spouse, i.e., grocery shopping, laundry, meals for the week, etc., post the planner in a central location.
 Assign the chore of monitoring the week’s schedule to a member of the family.
 Every evening, once everyone gathers for the evening (before or after dinner) have the planner monitor for the week go over the plans for the next day.
-The earlier you can go over the planner, the better because it affords you more time to assess and correct anything that is not going as planned.
+The earlier you can go over the planner, the better because it affords you more time to assess and correct anything that is not going as planned or any changes in the schedule.

 2. Involve the Entire Family: